 Establish an occupational health and safety program that primarily monitors and identifies any high-risk procedure and recommended safety maneuvers

-Introduce safe needle use procedures, use of needleless devices where possible
+Introduce safe needle use procedures, and use of needleless devices where possible

-Establish cause of all injuries that occur and how they could have been prevented
+Establish the cause of all injuries that occur and how they could have been prevented

 Minimize the use of needles where possible